-Income Protection for individuals with hypermobility syndrome is often a rather straightforward process.
-Whilst there are some companies who will not offer cover to people with hypermobility syndrome there are a lot of companies who will.
-The insurance provider will want to establish the severity of your condition before they accept your application.
-You are likely to have an exclusion placed upon your Income Protection policy for any musculoskeletal conditions.
+Income Protection for individuals with hypermobility syndrome will need to be arranged with specific insurers, that can consider your application.
+Whilst there are some insurers that will not offer Income Protection to people with hypermobility syndrome, there are some that can, and its our job to find one that is right for you.
+The insurance provider will want to establish the severity of your hypermobility, before they offer you Income Protection cover.
+You will be asked if you have been unable to work in the past or had time off work due to ill health, and this will be for reasons due to the hypermobility or any other medical condition.
+You are likely to have an exclusion placed upon your Income Protection policy for any claims related to musculoskeletal conditions.

-It is essential that you are truthful in regards to how much hypermobility syndrome affects you and if there are any notable injuries or related illnesses in your medical history.
+It is essential that you are truthful about how much the hypermobility syndrome affects you.
+If there are any notable injuries or related illnesses in your medical history, you must tell the insurer, so that they can fully assess your health.
 A successful Income Protection claim will involve the insurance provider speaking with your GP who will be asked to give a thorough account of your medical history.

 Medications and Treatments

 1. I've been declined life insurance with my bank, they say its because I have hypermobility.
 What can I do?

 Speak to us.
 It is likely that your bank is tied to one insurer and that they have strict guidelines about hypermobility and insurance.
 It is very common for people with existing medical conditions to be refused life insurance through their banks.
 There are plenty of options for life insurance on the standard insurance market, its just a matter of knowing which one is going to work out best for you.

 2. Last year I broke my leg and couldn't work for 2 months.
 It's made me realise that I want income protection insurance.
 Can you help me?